-Start with your own story — you need to be able to illustrate your impact, and as WBR advises, explain “why the work you do is important.”
+Your donors want to hear those stories.
+They want to know how you’ve stuck with them through thick and thin.
+You need to be able to illustrate your impact.
 This inspires donors to give, but also to become a part of the story, which is what keeps their commitment to your cause going, even after the campaign.

 When coming up with a story for your campaign, consider what kinds of stories connect with your community the best and see what kinds of stories have worked best on social media.

 Once you know what story you want to tell, consider the Pixar framework:

 Every day, _____________.

 Once upon a time, there were students in New York.

 Every day, these students struggled with self-esteem, grades, expectations, and friends.

 Then one day, community members began mentoring, tutoring, and providing guidance.

 Because of that, students know it’s ok to be different.
 They know how to resist negative peer pressure.
 They don’t get discouraged.